Please use preferred Driver:

 Note that for the computation, observations with quality indicator equal to -1 are rejected!

-To decode also the pitch, roll and heave, add a "System" of type "Pitch, Roll and Heave Sensor".
-Select the driver and define the driver parameters.
+To decode the heading, add a "System" of type "Gyro", select the driver and define the heading parameters.

 To decode all four observations (pitch, roll, heave and heading), add both these system types to the QINSy database and make sure to select the same gyro driver as the MRU driver (regarding the heave convention) and the same I/O parameters for both systems.